gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/blisk_browser.md

 `--gtk-version=4`

-If you are using [Fcitx5](Fcitx5 "Fcitx5"){.wikilink} and it does not work properly using the above flags, try using the `{{ic|--enable-wayland-ime}}`{=mediawiki} flag instead of `{{ic|--gtk-version{{=}}`{=mediawiki}4}}.
+If you are using [Fcitx5](Fcitx5 "wikilink") and it does not work properly using the above flags, try using the `{{ic|--enable-wayland-ime}}`{=mediawiki} flag instead of `{{ic|--gtk-version{{=}}`{=mediawiki}4}}.
 [2](https://fcitx-im.org/wiki/Using_Fcitx_5_on_Wayland#Chromium_.2F_Electron)